 Here it is all lit up for the evening:

-Sure, I’ve been wanting to fix this patio up since we moved in, but, as with all home projects, these things take time.
+I’ve been wanting to fix this patio up since we moved in, but, as with all home projects, these things take time.
 It can be easy to get caught up in the more-more-more mentality of social media nowadays, but don’t forget to slow down and live right now.
 The patio didn’t have to be perfect to make memories.
-We’ve made full use of it all along!
+We’ve made full use of it for the last couple years just as it was!
 Sometimes I hesitate to share room makeovers (or, in this case, patio refresh) for fear of adding to the “keeping-up-with-the-joneses” of social media.
 So, just keep in mind that for every one finished project, there are still a hundred sitting unfinished, half finished, not-even-on-the-list-yet projects.

 Home takes time.